 Harassment A: You are experiencing harassment that is specifically targeted at you, in or around your current accommodation and you are not safe in your current accommodation.
 Harassment can take many forms including intimidating, threatening or aggressive behaviour, both verbal and physical, and can involve attacks on property as well as people.
 Harassment is often premeditated and reoccurring.
-The A level pricrity will, unless in exceptional circumstances, require a recommendation from Police' cottand the time to move is required to ensure your safety.
+The A level priority will, unless in exceptional circumstances, require a recommendation from Police Scotland that a move is required to ensure your safety.